davidcdupuis/WebResearchInterface/README.md

 # Research Web Interface

-The Research Web Interface (RWI) is a Node.js web interface designed specifically to answer my needs regarding real-time bidding research.
+The Research Web Interface (RWI) is a Flask web interface designed specifically to answer my needs regarding real-time bidding research.

 The interface is organised into several sections: